-Put in Bay News April was loaded with about everything in the news you could possibly want to hear or read about.
-We’re going to ramble a bit about some of the island news, so hang on.
-Benefit Fundraiser for Suzanne Kostura…..The island community really came together with an outpouring of support for Suzanne Kostura and her family as they deal with her health issues.
+Put in Bay News April was loaded with about everything in the news you could want to hear or read about.
+We’ll ramble a bit about some of the island news, so hang on.
+Benefit Fundraiser for Suzanne Kostura…..The island community really came together with an outpouring of support for Suzanne Kostura and her family as they dealt with her health issues.

 The fundraiser benefit at Tipper’s on Friday evening, April 5th, was emceed by Billy Market with help from Bob Gatewood, J.D.
 Owen, and Duff Spatafore.
-There were plenty of great auction items, raffles for gift baskets and silent auction items.
+There were plenty of great auction items, raffles for gift baskets, and silent auction items.
 Rob Hard roasted a big hog for the event.
 A truly big thank you goes out to all those who helped in any way with the event.

-Put in Bay News was able to view the Wizard of Oz The Put in Bay Dramatic Society’s play one night when it was performed on three evenings in a row in mid-April.
+Put in Bay News was able to view the Wizard of Oz, The Put in Bay Dramatic Society’s play, one night when it was performed on three evenings in a row in mid-April.
 What a fantastic show!
-It’s hard to believe there is such great talent in a little community like ours.
+It’s hard to believe such great talent exists in a little community like ours.
 It takes a lot of work not only by the actors on stage but behind the curtain, too.

 Turning to politics, Put in Bay News reports that Village Councilman Terry Gentry announced in April he would be resigning his seat effective May 1st.
 Terry and his wife, Carol, have sold their home on Doller Ave. and have moved to the mainland.
 The Village Council has 30 days to pick a new member.
-If one is not chosen by then, the mayor steps in and makes an appointment.
+If one is not chosen by then, the mayor makes an appointment.

-House Numbers-One island activist took a walk around the Put in Bay village in April and found many places still don’t have street numbers.
-Among the list is the post office, the village’s very own sewage treatment plant, the Senior Center and even the fire station.
+House Numbers-One island activist walked around the Put in Bay village in April and found many places still don’t have street numbers.
+Among the list is the post office, the village’s very own sewage treatment plant, the Senior Center, and even the fire station.
+Looks like there’s a little work to do in this area.

-Sidewalks-You may notice a lot of work going on when it comes to replacing broken and cracked sidewalks this spring.
-The Village sent out letters to owners whose sidewalks were inspected and found to be in need of repair.
-In April, the Council discussed doing even more than fixing just broken and cracked sidewalks.
-It decided to pay for half of any sidewalk replacement if a property owner wants to join in the sidewalk project.
-There are some people who have perfectly good sidewalks with no cracks or trip hazards.
-The Village is making the offer to them, too.
-Some critics of the project are concerned about their old sandstone or other period sidewalks which add character to their old island homes.
-They don’t want to see that go away and be replaced with the sidewalks found in a new suburban neighborhood in Cleveland or Columbus.
-“People don’t come to Put-in-Bay Councilman Jeff Koehler voiced his concern to Put in Bay News at the April meeting about the Village paying half of replacing good sidewalks saying, “We have plenty of sidewalks with real safety issues that need our attention, and to pay for half just to make all the sidewalks look alike when the Village has other higher priorities is not a good use of its limited funds.
-How can we go out to the hotel and B&B business owners and ask for them for a new bed tax so we can tear up perfectly good sidewalks?”
+Put-in-Bay Councilman Jeff Koehler voiced his concern to Put in Bay News at the April meeting about the Village paying half of replacing good sidewalks saying, “We have plenty of sidewalks with real safety issues that need our attention, and to pay for half just to make all the sidewalks look alike when the Village has other higher priorities is not a good use of its limited funds.
+How can we go out to the hotel and B&B business owners and ask for them for a new bed tax so we can tear up perfect sidewalks?”

 Richard Warren is planning on a Cigar Night at Joe’s Bar on Friday, May 24th, from 6 to 8 p.m.
 Great Lakes Cigars will be featured, plus he will be introducing Niagara Cigars.
 Stop by and talk cigars and get four and a beverage for $25.
-If you were one of the unlucky ones who has not gotten their Perry quarter, you’ll be glad to know Linda Mahony and her daughter, Amanda Goaziou, have chocolate coins wrapped in foil that look like Perry quarters.
+If you were one of the unlucky ones who has not reached their Perry quarter, you’d be glad to know Linda Mahony and her daughter, Amanda Goaziou, have chocolate coins wrapped in foil that look like Perry quarters.
 We’ve got a few of the real ones.
 Does anyone want to trade?

 Michele Dodge Heineman reminded us recently how busy the kids are on Put-in-Bay.
 Her daughter, Ava, had a busy Saturday, April 20th.
 First there was a soccer game at 10 a.m. in 36 degrees and windy weather.
 Then it was on to the Perry quarter release ceremony where Ava’s island Brownie troop was involved in the program reciting the Pledge of Allegiance.
 Her long day ended with a role as a munchkin in the Wizard of Oz play at the Town Hall.

-Stone Laboratory Director Jeff Reutter recently announced the scholarship results awarded to college and high school students, undergrad researchers and workshop participants!
+Stone Laboratory Director Jeff Reutter recently announced the scholarship results awarded to college and high school students, undergrad researchers, and workshop participants!
 Help went to 68 students with 71 scholarships totaling a record amount of $86,000 dollars!
 A huge thank you goes to the donors who help Stone Lab help those who need it!
 Spring can’t be too far

-On May 5th, 2013, the first official Antique Car Parade of the year will take place and Put in Bay News will be there to cover it!
+On May 5th, 2013, the first official Antique Car Parade of the year will take place, and Put in Bay News will be there to cover it!
 There are a couple of open dates if anyone is interested in sponsoring a Pre- or Post Parade.

 Henry, Jack, Finn, and Leif Genzman help monitor the trail and clean out the Tree Swallow boxes at the Scheeff East Point Nature Preserve.
 The Put-in-Bay Township Park District thanks them for their hard work!
 In April, the tree swallows and purple martins arrived on the island.
 You could see them flying over the water and feeding on the emerging aquatic insects (mostly midges or Chironomids.)

-Put in Bay News and Islanders with pets will be glad Catawba Veterinary Hospital will be back on the island this summer at Dan and Val Kowalski’s residence at East Point from Noon to 4 p.m. on the following dates: May 9th, July 11th and September 12th.
-They will be doing health exams, parasite screenings and vaccinations.
+Put in Bay News, and Islanders with pets will be glad Catawba Veterinary Hospital will be back on the island this summer at Dan and Val Kowalski’s residence at East Point from Noon to 4 p.m. on the following dates: May 9th, July 11th, and September 12th.
+They will be doing health exams, parasite screenings, and vaccinations.
 Please bring a stool sample with you.
-If there are any special items needed please call the office at 419-797-2180.
+If there are any special items needed, please call the office at 419-797-2180.
 If you need help with directions, call Val at 419-285-2208.

 The mission of the CST was to support civil authorities at domestic Chemical, Biological, Radiological, Nuclear, and High Yield Explosive (CBRNE) or natural disaster incident site(s) by assessing current and projected consequences, identifying CBRNE agents/ substances, advising on response measures and assisting with appropriate requests for state and federal support.

 Jeff recently came across the little red poppy, just as the 25th anniversary is upon us, obviously a reminder of that historic island building.
 And, for those skeptics who wonder about the poppy, it is dated “1988,” the year of the fire.